niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 words
 ```

 The first line creates the new "lemma" column by concatenating Citation Form, Guide Word and POS.
 The second and third line take care of two special situations.
-If there is no Citation Form the word is not lemmatized and the "lemma" column will contain the "form" followed by "[NA]NA" (Guide Word and POS unknown).
+If there is no Citation Form the word is not lemmatized and the `lemma` column will contain the "form" followed by "[NA]NA" (Guide Word and POS unknown).
 Finally, depending on the version of `parsejson()` that is used, the `words` dataframe may include rows that represent horizontal drawings or broken lines (see section [2.1.6.2](#2.1.6.2-Broken-Lines)).
 For those entries the "form" is an empty string and the "lemma" should be empty as well.